SMPyBandits/SMPyBandits/paper/paper.md

 We show how to install *SMPyBandits*, and an example of how to run a simple experiment.
-This bash snippet [^docforconf] shows how to clone the code [^alsoonpypi], and install the requirements for Python 3:
+This bash snippet [^docforconf] shows how to clone the code [^alsoonpypi], and install the requirements for Python 3 (once):

 ```bash
 # 1. get the code in the folder you want